 then in 1957 by Margot Shiner (figure 9a) in specimens obtained by per oral small bowel biopsy from an 8 year old child (Sakula J, Shiner M. Coeliac disease with atrophy of the small intestine mucosa.
 Lancet 1957; ii: 876-877.
 [PubMed]) and subsequently in children by Charlotte Anderson in 1960 (Anderson et al, Arch Dis Child 1960; 35:419-427.
 [PubMed]).
 In contrast, the intestinal villi are of normal height in people with CF – in some children with CF we found them to be even taller than normal (figure 9).

-Although Sir Wilfred Sheldon and Eddie Tempany considered the investigation to be "outside the scope of routine investigations in children" due to the increased difficulty and risk in small children (Sheldon W, Tempany E. Small intestine peroral biopsy in coeliac children.
+Although Sir Wilfred Sheldon and Eddie Tempany at Great Ormond Street considered the investigation to be "outside the scope of routine investigations in children" due to the increased difficulty and risk in small children (Sheldon W, Tempany E. Small intestine peroral biopsy in coeliac children.
 Gut 1966; 7:481-489), Professor John Walker-Smith

 believes that the development of the technique to perform oral small

 intestinal biopsy in childhood was the real beginning of paediatric